top of page

 As a yoga teacher

-I encourage individuals to bring their life experiences to the mat and for some that may be to simply lay down all class as their body feels the need to rest due to exhaustion from life’s demands or parenting.
-While next to them could be someone exploring hamstring stretches to release a weekend of cycling.
+I encourage individuals to bring their life experiences to the mat.
+For some that may mean coming to class to simply lay down and rest as their body or mind might be feeling exhaustion from life’s demands or parenting.

 Paula Malloy Yoga Therapist.jpg